Gert Engels

-Gert Engels is a German football coach and former Bundesliga player with decades-long connections to East Asia.
+Gert Engels (born April 26, 1957) is a German football coach and former Bundesliga player who was most recently manager of J2 League team Tokushima Vortis.
+During his managerial career, he has held a decades-long association to East Asia.

 Summary

 Coming from a football family, Engels initially played for Borussia Mönchengladbach during their golden decade and later completed a degree in sports science before starting his coaching career in Japan.
 As a pioneer of the J.League, he significantly influenced modern Japanese professional football and celebrated his greatest successes there.

 In various roles, he won the prestigious Japanese Emperor's Cup five times, a Japanese championship, a Japanese Super Cup, and the AFC Champions League in 2007.
 For his contributions to international football, especially promoting the sporting and cultural connection between Germany and Japan, the UEFA Pro Licence holder was honoured as German Football Ambassador in 2018.
 Jürgen Klopp was chosen as his successor the following year.

 In addition to his coaching positions in Japan and as the national coach of the Mozambique national team, Engels has run a football academy in Germany since 2009.
 He supports Japanese youth players physically and mentally and helps place them with professional clubs in Germany and Japan.
 Fluent in Japanese and deeply rooted in Japanese culture, he calls Japan his second home and is affectionately known as a "half-Japanese."